SF State Scientific Boating Program

-Small boats are managed at the SF State field campus in Tiburon, California.
+Small boats are managed at the Estuary & Ocean Science Center, based at the Romberg Tiburon Campus in Tiburon, California.
 There are five boats in the fleet, ranging from 11-22 feet in length.
 Information on the capabilities and capacities of each boat can be found on the fleet page.

 Scientific Boat Operators

 SF State currently has over 25 students, faculty and staff who are authorized to operate the small boat fleet to facilitate their academic and research pursuits.

 To operate SF State scientific watercraft, you must be a current University student, staff or faculty.
 Boat operators must complete the boating forms, attend a Motorboat Operators Training Course, have current cardiopulmonary resuscitation and first aid certification and schedule a boat checkout with the SF State Marine Superintendent.
 For more information on becoming a scientific boat operator, please see our Training page and contact the SF State Marine Superintendent.